 Potentially Hazardous Algae Bloom

-After evaluating the condition of Springfork Lake on Mon., Oct.
-4, 2021, it was determined, that the lake will remain closed to the public through Oct.
-12, 2021.
-The City plans weekly to evaluate the lake’s condition in relation to the continued presence of the algae bloom to determine a reopening date for public recreational use.
+After evaluating the condition of Springfork Lake on Monday, June 27, 2022, it was determined, that the lake will remain closed to the public through at least July 8, 2022.
+The City plans to continue evaluating the lake’s condition in relation to the continued presence of an algae bloom to determine a re-opening date for public recreational use.
 The City of Sedalia believes the closing of the lake until the algae bloom has dissipated is in the best interest of public health due to the continuing concerns related to the algae bloom occurring at the lake.